rebazp/TRAVELBLOG/README.md

 The travel blog uses a easy to read and navigate layout with only the necessary functions.
 The dropdown navbar with categories is only accessible in on the homepage to keep the layout clean and easy to use.

-### Color Scheme

-* White background with blue text.
-* Blue and red like/dislike buttons.

 ### Images

 All images used in blog posts are taken from google search.

-### Typography

-The 'Lora' font is specified as the primary font, and the 'Domine' font is specified as a fallback font.

 ### Wireframes